-Specialty classes are also offered for more advanced skaters including the Jump and Spin class and the Stroking and Edges class which focus on power skating, endurance, and different turns.
+Specialty classes are also available for more advanced skaters including Jump and Spin class plus the Stroking and Edges class which focuses on power skating, endurance, and different turns.

 Registration is required at least two days before the start of class.